3.3.2 Family Group Conference

 - Make arrangements for the family's plan to be copied and sent out to all attendees within 5 working days of the FGC;

-- Collect child/young person/family evaluation forms and social worker evaluation forms and send to the Manager of the FGC Service;
+- Collect child/young person/family evaluation forms and send to the Support Officer of the FGC Service;

-- Complete the Coordinator Feedback Form and send to the Manager of the FGC Service, within 5 working days.
+- Complete the Coordinator Feedback Form and send to the Support Officer of the FGC Service, along with the Family Plan and other paperwork within 5 working days of the conference.